m-abdelwahab/build-smarter-chatbots-workshop/README.md

 To provide the chatbot with extra information, this is what you need to do:

-1. Convert the existing data set that we know is factually correct to vector embeddings
+1. Convert the existing data set that we know is factually correct to vector embeddings and store it in a vector database
 2. When a user gives us a prompt, we need to convert it into a vector embedding
 3. Find the vector embedding in our data set that is closest to the prompt's vector embedding representation
 4. Return the actual data associated with our data set embedding